bodnjenie14/shield-docs/server-setup/radmin-vpn-guide.md

 **Only** the player that wants to be host should search a public game.

-Once the lobby has been created, the other players can search for the public game.
+Once the lobby has been created, the other players can search for the public game (ensure you are both choosing the same game mode).